Menu Close

 18. Visit the tourist office in Karlovy Vary

-The tourist office in Karlovy Vary at Lázeňská 2075/14.
-If you're planning to visit several attractions in the region (and perhaps use public transport), consider buying Karlovy Vary.
-Region Card.
+The tourist office in Karlovy Vary is located at Lázeňská 2075/14.
+If you plan to visit several sights in the region (and perhaps take a local bus), consider buying Karlovy Vary Region Card.

 The 'Region Card' can be purchased for individuals or families for two, four or seven days.
 It gives you free entry to over 40 attractions and price reductions to a further 20 sites.
 You can also use the card to travel free on all public transport in Karlovy Vary and Marianske Lanzne.